STOmics/Stereopy/docs/source/content/06_Release_notes.rst

 ------------------------
 0.14.0b1 : 2023-9-15
 ~~~~~~~~~~~~~~~~~~~~~~~~
-Notice: this Beta version is specifically developed for multi-slice analysis.
+Notice: this Beta version is specifically developed for multi-sample analysis.

 Features: